La Rosa dei Venti

 Can I eat at the bar at La Rosa dei Venti?

 Bar seating is not confirmed in the available venue data, so it's worth calling ahead or checking on arrival.
-At a small Milan seafood restaurant at this price level, bar or counter options are not standard, and a table reservation is the safer approach.
+At a small Milan seafood restaurant at this price level, bar or counter options are not standard, a table reservation is the safer approach.

 Is La Rosa dei Venti worth the price?

-At €€, it is — particularly for what the Michelin Guide explicitly flags: good value, personal preparation, and a kitchen that handles fish simply rather than showily.
+At €€, it is — particularly for what the Michelin Guide explicitly flags: good value, personal preparation, a kitchen that handles fish simply rather than showily.
 Two consecutive Michelin Plates (2024 and 2025) confirm it punches above the neighbourhood average.
 For the money, it competes well against Antica Osteria del Mare and La Risacca Blu in the same tier.

 What should a first-timer know about La Rosa dei Venti?